 Replication in MySQL supports different types of synchronization.
 The original type of synchronization is one-way, asynchronous replication, in which one server acts as the master, while one or more other servers act as slaves.
+This is in contrast to the synchronous replication which is a characteristic of NDB Cluster (see Chapter 22, MySQL NDB Cluster 8.0).
 In MySQL 8.0, semisynchronous replication is supported in addition to the built-in asynchronous replication.
 With semisynchronous replication, a commit performed on the master blocks before returning to the session that performed the transaction until at least one slave acknowledges that it has received and logged the events for the transaction; see Section 17.3.10, “Semisynchronous Replication”.
 MySQL 8.0 also supports delayed replication such that a slave server deliberately lags behind the master by at least a specified amount of time; see Section 17.3.11, “Delayed Replication”.
-For scenarios where synchronous replication is required, use MySQL Cluster (see MySQL NDB Cluster 7.5 and NDB Cluster 7.6).
+For scenarios where synchronous replication is required, use NDB Cluster (see Chapter 22, MySQL NDB Cluster 8.0).

 There are a number of solutions available for setting up replication between servers, and the best method to use depends on the presence of data and the engine types you are using.
 For more information on the available options, see Section 17.1.2, “Setting Up Binary Log File Position Based Replication”.